On this page

 Fix 1: Move the Import Inside the Function

 Simplest fix.
-Instead of importing at module level (top of file), import inside the function that actually needs it.
-The import runs only when the function is called — by then, both modules are fully loaded.
+Instead of importing at module level, import inside the function that actually needs it.
+The import runs only when the function is called.
+By then, both modules are fully loaded.

 python